fanyue322/ECCOreproduce/README.md

 install.packages("devtools")
 devtools::install_github("MRCIEU/TwoSampleMR")
 ```
-And here is the detail information about the installation of R package peer.
+And here is the detail information about the installation of R package peer:
 https://github.com/PMBio/peer/wiki/Installation-instructions

 We also provide the detailed analysis scripts for real data in the real data folder.